What are your qualifications and counselling experience?

 I am a Registered Clinical Counsellor through the BC Association of Clinical Counsellors and I am passionate about making the world a better place and believe that if people are able to find healthy ways to express their thoughts and feelings, it can change the course of their lives.
 If you are interested in learning more about my work and experience to see if I may be a good fit to help support your family, please visit the About Me page.

 I have focused much of my training and experience on children’s counselling, play therapy, and grief and loss.
 Over years of working in non-profit agencies, I have worked with families experiencing a variety of challenges and triumphs in their lives.

 If you are currently dealing with a high-conflict divorce or addictions, I do not have the specific training and expertise to be the most helpful for you or your family.
 Please connect with others who have specializations in the issues that are at the forefront of the challenges you and your family are facing.

 Two helpful resources to find children’s counsellors and other support professionals in British Columbia are:

 There are also wonderful and often free community family services societies in many cities that provide amazing resources of groups and other services to help support families.
 Call 8-1-1 to locate services in your area or visit:

 What is the age range of people you help to support?

 Often the children I help to support are anywhere from 6 to 16 years old.
 However, every child is different.
-It will depend on if you believe your child is able to focus for 5-10 minutes at a time and would respond well to connecting over video.
-Youth who are interested in using arts and crafts to express their thoughts and feelings may also benefit from this support.
+It will depend on if you believe your child is able to focus on something they want to do for 5-10 minutes at a time and would respond well to connecting over video.
+Children and youth who are interested in using story creation, arts, and crafts to express their thoughts and feelings may benefit from this support.

 I also provide grief counselling support for adults.
 To find out more about adult grief counselling support click this link.